martianfield/iceworm/README.md

 ## Schema Definition

-A schema is an object containing keys for fields and values for definitions:
+A schema is defined through an object containing keys for fields and values for definitions:

 ```javascript
 let schema = {